kenan976431-g/RoboSafeBenchmark/docs/usage/installation.md

 ## Troubleshooting

-If you encounter any issues, please check our [FAQ](../community/faq.md) or open an issue on GitHub.
+If you encounter any issues, please open an issue on GitHub.